Subaru-PFS/ics_doc/SSN-00028/index.rst

 In this section, git repository configurations, such as directory, file, and branch, are defined.

-Branch management
+Branch and deployment management
 ======

-Not like normal git branch management way, the 'ics_dnsmasq' repository makes the `master` branch to be defined as the one used at the production - Subaru summit environment as real.
-Other branches are to be used at each development site with a name of each site, such as `LAM` and so on.
+Not like normal git branch management way, the 'ics_dnsmasq' repository SHALL have only `master` branch for all sites both the production, Subaru summit environment as real, and and all AIT or development sites.

-Merging from one branch to another SHOULD happen at points of hardware deliveries, but can be performed well in advanced.
-It is RECOMMENDED to have separated files in `host-mac` and `hosts` directory per each hardware delivery.
-For most cases, actual procedure of merging will not be by normal ways using git, but just copied and newly added to the new branch is RECOMMENDED with including a commit hash and a branch name of the origin.
+Files and directories of configurations SHALL be categorized into either `global` or `site specific`, and `site specific` configuration files or directories SHALL be loaded by the dnsmasq daemon using symlink configured at each instance, following scheme defined in the `Directory and file management`_ section.

+With this scheme, merging contents in normal git branch management way will not happen, but it is RECOMMENDED to store conflict free configurations, such as pairs of MAC address and host name, in `global` ones not to duplicate configurations in multiple `site specific` ones.

 - Many sites have different regulation of IP address assignments, and configuration files in `hosts` directory could be different.
-- Getting the exact files for one delivery with simple diff between two points of commit history is difficult for some instrument development sites, it is simple just to copy with modification into a branch for target of delivery rather than having complexed flow of git commands.
+- Configuring daemon to load `site specific` configuration files or directories using symlink is a task just once per instance, and could be less harmful rather than doing merge configuration files between branches at each time of delivery.

 Directory and file management
 ======